List of stripped Olympic medals: Record

-From November 1905 to November 2024, a total of 162 medals have been stripped, with nine medals declared vacant (rather than being reallocated) after being rescinded.
+From November 1905 to June 2026, a total of 167 medals have been stripped, with all but nine medals being reallocated (i.e., redistributed) after being stripped.
 The vast majority of these have occurred since 2000 due to improved drug testing methods, with only 20 stripped medals coming from pre-2000 editions of the Olympic Games.

 In the case of team events, the rule was revised in March 2003 so that the IOC can strip medals from a team based on infractions by a single team member.
 In the table below, for stripped team medals, the athlete(s) in violation are shown in parentheses.
 The international governing body of each Olympic sport can also strip athletes of medals for infractions of the rules of the sport, though decisions ultimately must be ratified by the IOC.

-The majority of medals have been stripped in athletics (54, including 21 gold medals) and weightlifting (52, including 15 gold medals).
-The country with the most stripped medals is Russia (and Russian associated teams), with 53, more than four times the number of the next highest, and of the total.
+The majority of medals have been stripped in athletics (57, including 22 gold medals) and weightlifting (52, including 15 gold medals).
+The country with the most stripped medals is Russia–including Russian associated teams OAR (2018) and ROC (2020–2022)–with 52, more than four times the number of the next highest, and of the total.
 The Post-Soviet states account for of the overall total.

 Though no athletes were caught doping at the 1980 Summer Olympics, it has been claimed that athletes had begun using testosterone and other drugs for which tests had not yet been developed.
-A 1989 report by a committee of the Australian Senate claimed that "there is hardly a medal winner at the Moscow Games, certainly not a gold medal winner...who is not on one sort of drug or another: usually several kinds.
+A 1989 report by a committee of the Australian Senate claimed that "there is hardly a medal winner at the Moscow Games, certainly not a gold medal winner[...] who is not on one sort of drug or another: usually several kinds.
 The Moscow Games might well have been called the Chemists' Games".

 A member of the IOC Medical Commission, Manfred Donike, privately ran additional tests with a new technique for identifying abnormal levels of testosterone by measuring its ratio to epitestosterone in urine.
 Twenty percent of the specimens he tested, including those from sixteen gold medalists, would have resulted in disciplinary proceedings had the tests been official.
 The results of Donike's unofficial tests later convinced the IOC to add his new technique to their testing protocols.
 The first documented case of "blood doping" occurred at the 1980 Summer Olympics as a runner was transfused with two pints of blood before winning medals in the 5000 m and 10,000 m.

 Among particular Olympic Games, the 2008 Summer Olympics has the most stripped medals, at 50.
 Among Winter Olympics, the 2002 Winter Olympics has the most medals stripped with 13, three quarters of the Winter Olympics total.

-All but twelve of the stripped medals involve infractions stemming from doping and drug testing:
+All but twelve of the stripped medals involve infractions stemming from doping and drug testing; the exceptions are listed below: